coli-saar/ehop/README.md

 - To run Llama experiments, one must provide the path to the downloaded model in the appropriate section of each Llama config file.
 - It is important to note that instances in the random and hard datasets follow the same naming scheme and that results for a given (model $\times$ dataset) combination will be sent to a consistent filepath.
 Thus, one should not simultaneously run experiments for the random and hard components of the EHOP dataset using the same model.
 Instead, run them sequentially, and organize/rename the result file from the first experiment so that new results are not appended to it.
 Any simultaneous experiments that use distinct (model $\times$ dataset) combinations should produce results in distinct files and not produce any issues.

+We also have support for [Qwen 3 32B](https://huggingface.co/Qwen/Qwen3-32B), both in thinking and non-thinking mode.

 ## Customization